 Pretrained vision models accelerate deep learning research and bring down the cost of performing computer vision tasks in production.
 By pretraining one large vision model to learn general visual representation of images, then transferring the learning across multiple downstream tasks, a team achieves competitive performance at a fraction of the cost when compared to collecting new data and training a new model for each task.
 Further fine-tuning of the pretrained model with task-specific training data often yields even higher performance than training specialized models.

 Microsoft Vision Model ResNet-50 is a large pretrained vision model created by the Multimedia Group at Microsoft Bing.
-The model is built using the search engine’s web-scale image data in order to power its Image Search and Visual Search.
+The model is built using the search engine’s web-scale image data in order to power its Image Search (opens in new tab) and Visual Search (opens in new tab).
 We are excited to announce that we are making Microsoft Vision Model ResNet-50 publicly available today.

-We evaluate Microsoft Vision Model ResNet-50 against the state-of-the-art pretrained ResNet-50 models and the baseline PyTorch implementation of ResNet-50, following the experiment setup of OpenAI CLIP.
+We evaluate Microsoft Vision Model ResNet-50 against the state-of-the-art pretrained ResNet-50 models and the baseline PyTorch implementation of ResNet-50, following the experiment setup of OpenAI CLIP (opens in new tab).
 Linear probe is a standard evaluation protocol for representation learning in which a linear classifier is trained on frozen embeddings of the pretrained vision model for each benchmark.

-To achieve the state-of-the-art performance in a cost-sensitive production setting, Microsoft Vision Model ResNet-50 leverages multi-task learning and optimizes separately for four datasets, including ImageNet-22k, Microsoft COCO, and two web-supervised datasets containing 40 million image-label pairs collected from image search engines.
+To achieve the state-of-the-art performance in a cost-sensitive production setting, Microsoft Vision Model ResNet-50 leverages multi-task learning and optimizes separately for four datasets, including ImageNet-22k (opens in new tab), Microsoft COCO (opens in new tab), and two web-supervised (opens in new tab) datasets containing 40 million image-label pairs collected from image search engines.

 We chose to use multi-task learning with hard parameter sharing (see figure above).
 Single neural networks will optimize each classification problem at the same time.
 By using tasks of varied sizes—up to 40 million images with 100,000 different labels from web-supervised sources—Microsoft Vision Model ResNet-50 can achieve high robustness and good transferability to different domains.